Katikistan/Notes/Networking.md

 ## CDN
 Content Distribution Networks (CDN s) are a system of distributed servers that are deployed in multiple data centers around the world.
 The goal of a CDN is to provide faster delivery of content to users by caching a copy of the content on servers that are closer to the user's location.

-CDN s can be used to speed up the delivery of a wide variety of content, including web pages, images, videos, audio and video streaming, software downloads and more.
+CDNs can be used to speed up the delivery of a wide variety of content, including web pages, images, videos, audio and video streaming, software downloads and more.
 They work by intercepting requests for content from users and redirecting them to the nearest server that has a cached copy of the content.
 This reduces the distance that the data needs to travel, which can result in faster delivery times.
+### Enter Deep
+Many as possible small(ish) clusters are built in many different locations.
+The idea here is to place them as physically close as possible to as many different users as possible.

+This keeps response times to a minium.
+However, this approach can be both expensive due to the large amount of hardware needed, and also difficult to maintain.
+### Bring Home
+CDNs use few fewer clusters that are (relatively) cheaper and easier to maintain, but can have longer response times.

+In both contexts, maintainence can refer to physically ensuring the hardware is still in a runnable condition, but also to the data within each cluster.
+A cache-like system can be used where only popular or recently viewed shows are stored in many locations and others are retreived more remotely when necessary.
 ## CDN and P2P
 CDN vs. Peer-to-peer:
 A Content Delivery Network (CDN) is a system of distributed servers that are used to deliver web content to users based on their geographic location.
 The goal of a CDN is to reduce latency and improve the performance of web content delivery.
 This is